Sw3eks/notebookPlusPlus/README.md

 # Android Notebook++ Application

-This is an Android App call Notebook++, developed for the course Mobile Computing.
+This is an Android App called Notebook++, developed for the course Mobile Computing.

 ## Installation
 Clone this repository and import into **Android Studio**